DegardinBruno/human-self-learning-anomaly/utils/README.md

 python3 normalize_C3D.py --root_C3D path/to/raw/features --dest_SEG destination/path/segments --sub_videos
 ```

-6. **CSV File Format**: Each row in a .csv file should contain the temporal segment's path and corresponding weak annotation (0 if the video does not contain any anomaly, and 1 if the video contains an anomaly somewhere).
+6. **CSV File Format**: Each row in a .csv file in the [Dataset and Directories Structures](https://github.com/DegardinBruno/human_activity_anomaly_IJCB20#dataset-and-directories-structure) should contain the temporal segment's path and corresponding weak annotation (0 if the video does not contain any anomaly, and 1 if the video contains an anomaly somewhere).
 Example:\[path_to_temporal_segment_file, weak_flag\], where weak_flag is the weak annotation.